ianstrang2/berkoTNF/docs/marketing_spec.md

 5. Capo creates a match report and updates all the stats behind the scenes.
 6. The next week is even easier.

-A football rhythm that finally makes sense.
+A football rhythm that finally makes sense — a casual football app that keeps your 5-a-side running every week.

 FINAL CTA SECTION